EdinOmics/A-Python-Dash-App-and-cPanel-workflow-to-automate-metabolomics-data-analyses-and-visualisation/README.md

 </p>

 # A Python Dash App and cPanel workflow to automate metabolomics data analyses and visualisation
-For many customers who provide samples for untargeted metabolomics analyses, we may send your data back to you as an interactive report.
+Your untargeted metabolomics analysis results are shared as an interactive report.
 This repository publicly provides the underlying algorithms behind the statistical analyses performed on data and how they are visualised.

 # Using the interactive reports
 For details on how to access and navigate your interactive report to make the most out of all its features, please read this section.